TECH TIPS

 File backup is available in many ways.

-Locally you can have backup drives, jump drives, CD’s, DVD’s and Tape Drives.
+Locally you can have backup drives, jump drives, CD’s and DVD’s.
 Many people prefer offsite backup.
 This way if disaster strikes, a copy of your files, documents or pictures exist elsewhere.
 Many companies have popped up recently offering offsite backup for little or no money.

-- Dell computers often come with 2 gig of free online storage.
+- Dell computers and Norton Internet Security often come with of free online storage.

-- Pictures are often stored online for free via HP, Flicker, Kodak, Picasa and many more.
+- Pictures are often stored online for free via HP, DropBox, Microsoft, Picasa and many more.

 HOWEVER...
 In some cases the free online storage is for 1 year and then the company wants you to pay an annual or monthly fee to continue its use or they will shut down your account.
-Kodak’s free photo storage sent out a recent email to some of its account holders, threatening to close their accounts if they do not make a purchase soon.
-In the case of online picture storage, if the account is closed, you may loose some pictures forever.
 People often store the pictures online with no local copy.
 Even worse, if the email address that you have on file is no longer valid, you may not have received the account closing notice.
 For this reason it is very important to keep watch on these accounts.
 Access them monthly to see that they are still valid and still have your current information.
 Also, keep a copy locally.
 This way if the account is closed, you have your own copy.

 Be Aware!
 Online data backup companies have other dangers.
 Many such companies come and go quickly.
 Your data is backed up, you have paid for a year or more of storage, but they go out of business.
 Your backup data is lost.
 Hopefully, it was just that - backup.
 You still have the original.
 However, what happens to that data?
 Does the company sell the hard drives with your data on them to other companies?
 If there systems were leased, did the equipment return to the manufacturer (with the data still on it)?
 In most cases the data was encrypted, so no one can access it.